KhronosGroup/Vulkan-Hpp/README.md

 ## Breaking Changes

-We seriously try to keep the API for all flavours of the Vulkan-Hpp constant or backwards compatible.
-But every now and then, some breaking changes might get in.
-Here is a list of those changes, sorted by version.
+We try to keep the API for all flavours of Vulkan-Hpp constant or backwards compatible.
+However, we may introduce unavoidable breaking changes, usually to fix bugs.
+Following is a list of those changes, arranged by version.

 ### v1.4.334